endymion1818/deliciousreverie-2023/src/pages/posts/what-is-typescript.md

 ---
 layout: ../../layouts/BlogLayout.astro
-title: "What is Typescript? - Delicious Reverie"
+title: "What is Typescript?"
 description: "What is TypeScript?
 How can it be useful to a person learning web development?
 I was asked this question on a Slack dicussion recently, and came up with the following example which seemed to be enough for my friends to grasp it.
 "
-categories:
+tags: javascript, typescript, engineering
 datePublished: 2020-05-14
 ---
-# What is Typescript?

-Published on Thursday, 14 May 2020

 What is TypeScript?
 How can it be useful to a person learning web development?
 I was asked this question on a Slack dicussion recently, and came up with the following example which seemed to be enough for my friends to grasp it.

 JavaScript is a dynamic language.Here’s an example using the browser’s console: